 Shonto is a tiny town located in the state of Arizona.
 With a population of 494 people and just one neighborhood, Shonto is the 168th largest community in Arizona.

-When you are in Shonto, you'll notice that it is more blue-collar than most other communities in America.
-42.21% of Shonto’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Shonto is a blue-collar town, with 42.21% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Shonto is a town of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Shonto who work in teaching (33.77%), office and administrative support (9.09%), and computer science and math (7.79%).

 Also of interest is that Shonto has more people living here who work in computers and math than 95% of the places in the US.